MyHealthX

 These Terms are governed by the laws of India, including the Information Technology Act, 2000, the Digital Personal Data Protection Act, 2023, and the Indian Contract Act, 1872.
 Any disputes shall be subject to the exclusive jurisdiction of the courts in Hyderabad, Telangana, India.

 We may update these Terms from time to time.
 Continued use of the Platform after changes constitutes acceptance.
-We will notify users of significant changes via SMS or in-app notification.
+We will notify users of material changes through available communication channels, which may include WhatsApp, email, or in-app notification.

 For any questions about these Terms and Conditions: